 Originally from Pakistan, Jimmy immigrated to California in 1994, moving to Canada in 1998.
 After living and working for several years in Montreal and Toronto, Jimmy and his wife settled in Kingston where he started a business, his family, and the Canadian Colours Kingston Foundation.

 Business Development Manager of Small Business & Entrepreneurship at Kingston Economic Development Corporation

 Operations & Communications Manager at Kingston Economic Development Corporation

 The Canadian Colours Kingston Community

-CCKF’s membership represents a large portion of the immigrant and new Canadian community in the Kingston area.
-We believe that our strengths come from our differences in cultures, beliefs and personal histories, and that sharing these stories amongst the community will help us grow and learn together while providing a path to empower and educate new and incoming Canadians.
+CCKF’s membership represents a large portion of the Canadian community in the Kingston area.
+We share our beliefs with new Canadians, citizens who were born and raised, and the indigenous people who have occupied this land for generations before us.
+We want to continue to share these beliefs with our future generations of Kingstonians.
+Our strengths come from our differences and sharing these stories with one another will help us all grow and learn together while providing a path to empower and educate new and incoming Canadians.
 Canada is our home, and we share our experiences in order to further build out a strong, diverse community with strong connections to Canadian values.

 CCKF hosts regular events, fundraisers, and community-led programs.
-If you are interested in learning more, getting involved or showing your support, follow and visit our Facebook page, or check our NEWS & GALLERY section for updates.
+If you are interested in learning more, getting involved or showing your support, check our NEWS & GALLERY section for updates.